 To sum up, some areas of Japan operated collected activities and handled plastic waste at sea, manufactured reusable bags, stopped providing plastic bottles, and used metal bottles.

 To reduce the figures of plastic waste, Indonesia enforced and deployed a rule for plastic waste ( also ocean plastic waste ): Presidential Decree No. 97/2017 on National Policy and Strategy on Management of domestic waste and similar household waste; Ordinance No. 83/2018 on Marine waste management.
-The basis of these Ordinances that controlled by the chairmanship of the Ministry of Coordination of Maritime Affairs and Investment.
-In 2019, the Nation Action Cooperator group work for Plastic was born with more than 150 members which strongly flatform for the clear partnerships to solve plastic waste issues( also ocean plastic waste ).
+The chairmanship of the Ministry of Coordination of Maritime Affairs and Investment controls the basis of these Ordinances.
+In 2019, the Nation Action Cooperator group for Plastic was born with more than 150 members, which strongly formed clear partnerships to solve plastic waste issues(as well as ocean plastic waste ).

 The Indonesia Government did the same as like Japanese government with the target: The amount of plastic waste throughout the sea will drop by 70% by 2025 and next to 2040 will be 0% plastic, and using plastic waste for circle economy.